epam/TimeBaseGrafanaPlugin/README.md

 Time-series data is recorded in streams in a form of [Messages](https://kb.timebase.info/community/overview/messages).
 Each message has a `timestamp` (time and date of a message) and `symbol` (specific identifier of a data source like sensor id, trading instrument name etc) that serve for data indexing.
 You can select a specific symbol to sort stream data by, for example display all readings for a specific IoT sensor (sensor id is a symbol value in this case).

-* Use drop down list of symbols to select a specific symbol for your query or select **All()** to display data for all the available symbols.
+* Use drop down list of symbols to select a specific symbol/set of symbols for your query or select **All()** to display data for all the available symbols.

 > Available symbols are determined by the TimeBase Web Admin back end.
+> In symbol-dependent functions, such as bars, it is necessary to group by symbol in order for the function to work correctly with multiple symbols.

 #### Select